Some phenomena in tautological rings of manifolds: Introduction

 A smooth fibre bundle $\pi : E \to B$ with closed $d$-dimensional fibre $W$ equipped with an orientation of the vertical tangent bundle $T_\pi E$ has characteristic classes defined as follows.
 For each characteristic class $c \in H^k(BSO(d))$ of oriented $d$-dimensional vector bundles, we may form

 the \emph{generalised Mumford--Morita--Miller class} (or \emph{$\kappa$-class}) associated to $c$, by evaluating $c$ on the vector bundle $T_\pi E$ and integrating the result along the fibres of the map $\pi$.
 This construction may in particular be applied to the universal such fibre bundle, whose base space is the classifying space $B\Diff^+(W)$ of the topological group of orientation-preserving diffeomorphisms of $W$, to give universal characteristic classes $\kappa_c \in H^{*}(B\Diff^+(W))$.
+If $c$ has degree $d$ then $\kappa_c$ is a degree zero cohomology class, and may be identified with the characteristic number $\int_W c(TW)$ of $W$.

 If we work in cohomology with rational coefficients then $H^*(BSO(d);\bQ)$ is generated by the Pontrjagin and Euler classes, and in this case we define the \emph{tautological ring}

 to be the subring generated by all classes $\kappa_c$.
 Our goal is to describe some quantitative and qualitative properties of these rings, for certain manifolds $W$.